eprovst/DomainColoring.jl/docs/src/usage/general.md

 A checker plot shows limited information and is useful to detect patterns in certain contexts.
-By default a checker board pattern is used with five stripes for an unit increase in either direction.
+By default a checker board pattern is used with one stripe for an unit increase in either direction.
 A checkerplot of the identity function makes this clearer.
 ```@example
 using CairoMakie, DomainColoring # hide
-checkerplot(z -> z)
+checkerplot(z -> z, 5)
 save("cprect.png", current_figure()) # hide
 nothing # hide
 ```